Valenzuela, Metro Manila: Climate

-Due to its location in Metro Manila, rainfall and climate in Valenzuela is almost similar to the country's capital Manila.
-The location of Valenzuela in the western side of the Philippines made Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAG-ASA) to classify its weather scheme as Type I. Wind coming from the Pacific Ocean is generally blocked by the Sierra Madre mountain range, several kilometers east of the city.
+Due to its location in Metro Manila, the climate of Valenzuela is almost similar to the country's capital, Manila.
+Given its geographic location on the west coast of the Philippines, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) classifies Valenzuela as Type I under its weather scheme.
+Wind from the Pacific Ocean is generally blocked by the Sierra Madre mountain range several kilometers east of the city.

-Its proximity to the equator tends to make its temperature to rise and fall into very small range: from as low as 20 C to as high as 35 C, although humidity makes these warm to hot temperatures feel much hotter.
-The Köppen climate system classifies Valenzuela climate as a borderline tropical monsoon (Am) and tropical savanna (Aw) due to its location and precipitation characteristics.
-This means that the city has two pronounced seasons: dry and wet seasons.
+Its proximity to the equator tends to give the city a very small temperature range, from as low as 20 C to as high as 35 C, although humidity makes these hot temperatures feel much hotter.
+The Köppen climate system classifies Valenzuela's climate as a borderline tropical monsoon (Am) and tropical savanna (Aw) due to its location and precipitation characteristics.
+This means the city has two pronounced seasons: dry and wet seasons.

-Humidity levels are usually high in the morning especially during June–November which makes it feel warmer.
-Lowest humidity levels are recorded in the evening during wet season.
-Discomfort from heat and humidity is extreme during May and June, otherwise it is higher compared to other places in the country.
-Average sunlight is maximum at 254.25 hours during April and minimum at 113 hours during July, August and September.
+Humidity levels are usually high in the morning, especially during June–November, making it feel warmer.
+The lowest humidity levels are recorded in the evening during the wet season.
+Discomfort from heat and humidity is extreme during May and June, and is higher than in other places in the country.
+The average sunlight is highest in April at 254.25 hours and lowest in July, August and September at 113 hours.